-- A. Students who violate the Academic Honor Code will be contacted by the faculty member and referred to the Chief Student Affairs Officer (CSAO).
+- 1. Students who violate the Academic Honor Code will be confronted by the faculty member and referred to the Chief Student Affairs Officer (CSAO).
 Supporting documentation, when appropriate, will be forwarded to the CSAO.
 The CSAO will meet with the student, discuss the misconduct and review the Academic Honor Code and Disciplinary Procedures.
-The CSAO will maintain a file with supporting documentation and the name of the student will be placed on a disciplinary list accessible only to the CSAO and the Chief Academic Officer (CAO). - B. In the event that the student violates the Academic Honor Code a second time, the student will be required to meet with the CSAO.
-The student will be placed on academic probation.
-The student's file and disciplinary list will be maintained by the CSAO. - C. If the Student violates the Academic Honor Code a third time, they will be subject to sanctions up to disciplinary suspension or expulsion.
+The CSAO will maintain a file with supporting documentation and the name of the student will be placed on a disciplinary list accessible only to the CSAO and the Chief Academic Officer.
+The faculty member will determine how the violation will affect the student's grade. - 2.
+In the event that the student violates the Academic Honor Code a second time, the student will be required to meet with the CSAO.
+The student will be placed on academic probation and will receive a failing grade in the course.
+The student's file and disciplinary list will be maintained by the CSAO. - 3.
+If the Student violates the Academic Honor Code a third time, they will be subject to sanctions up to disciplinary suspension or expulsion.